Riseup: Products

-Riseup provides products to facilitate secure communications, including use of strong encryption, anonymizing services, and minimal data retention, which aimed at individuals and non-profit and activist groups.
+Riseup provides products to facilitate secure communications, including use of strong encryption, anonymizing services, and minimal data retention, aimed at individuals and non-profit and activist groups.
 Riseup's two most popular features are secure, privacy-focused email and mailing list management services.

 The email service is available through IMAP, POP3, and a web interface.
 The web interface is a variant of Roundcube or SquirrelMail.

 According to Kate Krauss at Technical.ly in April 2017, "riseup is a famously ethical nonprofit organization", and "the riseup VPN does not log your IP address, unlike most other VPNs."
 In 2012, discussing an attack against a Microsoft-developed authentication scheme that makes it trivial to break the encryption used by hundreds of anonymity and security services, Moxie Marlinspike, who unveiled the attack, said VPN services offered by riseup.net, for example, selected a 21-character password on behalf of the user that used a combination of 96 different numbers, symbols, and upper- and lower-case letters to withstand such attacks.

 Legal

 In 2011 Riseup was said to be the only one of several subpoenaed groups to resist subpoenas related to 2008 Bash Back protests.

 In 2014, Riseup Network was one of several claimants against GCHQ in international court.
-Devin Theriot-Orr of Riseup.net said, "People have a fundamental right to communicate with each other free from pervasive government surveillance.
+Devin Theriot-Orr of Riseup said, "People have a fundamental right to communicate with each other free from pervasive government surveillance.
 The right to communicate, and the ability to choose to do so secretly, is essential to the open exchange of ideas which is a cornerstone of a free society."

 In December 2014, a judge in Spain partially justified prolonging the detention of seven alleged anarchist activists by citing their use of "extreme security measures" such as the Riseup email service.
 The judge's act has been criticized by the Electronic Frontier Foundation (EFF).

 In 2014 the Google I/O conference was disrupted by protests.
-The protest outside was led by Fletes and Erin McElroy from Riseup.net and the Anti-Eviction Mapping Project.
+The protest outside was led by Fletes and Erin McElroy from Riseup and the Anti-Eviction Mapping Project.